programminghistorian/ph-submissions/lessons/editing-audio-with-audacity.md

 Our original Bach recording stays at the top of the interface, while our new recording gets added below it.
 By default, *Audacity* will not overwrite your previous recording.
 Instead, it isolates both soundstreams, or tracks, allowing us to manipulate separate components before we mix them together in a final recording.
 We can make changes to one without affecting the other.
 Note how, time-wise, the new track by default was recorded at the beginning of the audacity project.
 For right now, the Bach and vocal tracks both begin at the same time.
 There are potentially some other imperfections in your unique recording, some of which we can fix.

-Finally, note how, in my example, there are two waveforms for the Bach recording but only one for the recording of my own voice.
+Finally, note how in my example there are two waveforms for the Bach recording but only one for the recording of my own voice.
 The Bach recording was made in *stereo*, meaning there were two input feeds, while my own recording was made in *mono*.
 Audacity allows you to record in both, and either one will work for this lesson, so don't worry if your recording appears in stereo.
 You can change from mono to stereo recording and vice versa from the 'Edit' toolbar, accessible from the 'Toolbars' portion of the 'View' menu.
 For more information on mono vs stereo, check out this [reading](http://www.diffen.com/difference/Mono_vs_Stereo).

 An aside: it can frequently be helpful to turn your laptop's sound output into its input, so that you can record the sounds playing from your computer without worrying about extraneous noise from the outside world or to rerecord digital audio.
 For information on how to carry out this process, check out [Soundflower](https://github.com/mattingalls/Soundflower).

 ## Editing Audio

-The topic of audio engineering is vast and can be the subject for a long and fruitful career - we can't hope to exhaust all of the potential topics here.
+The topic of audio engineering is vast and can be the subject for a long and fruitful career -- we can't hope to exhaust all of the potential topics here.
 But we can offer just a few basic techniques useful to working with digital audio.
 Your experiences may vary based on the unique character of your own recording.

 In order to use the recorded track we will need to clean it up a bit, isolating and refining the pieces that we want.
 Our first step will be to remove unwanted silence created in the lag between when I started recording and when I started speaking.